-Educated with a BS in Management with a concentration in Business, Eli has spent time working in the secular world holding positions in new home construction management and most recently working in for-profit education at the University of Phoenix as a Senior Transition Advisor, as well as a benefit liaison for their health and wellness program for employees.
-After encountering intense life situations that provoked deep self inquiry, Eli and his wife Cat took a break from the corporate world in 2012.
-He was looking into how to bring forth true authenticity, live more connected to self and to others, as well as reassess right livelihood.
-After serving in preliminary training-temple positions, Eli served as the City Center Work Leader.
-He is currently the Director of Work Practice, overseeing policy development, diversity/inclusion, various trainings, conflict resolution, and other areas of Human Resources.
-He is also the acting Principal Designated School Official for Zen Center School and the SFZC International Student Program.
+With a BS in Management with a concentration in Business, Eli has spent time working in the secular world holding positions in new home construction management and most recently working in for-profit education, as well as a benefit liaison for employee health and wellness programs.
+In response to encountering intense life situations that provoked deep self inquiry, Eli and his wife Cat took a break from the corporate world in 2012.
+The journey was an inward dive to bring forth true authenticity, live more connected to self and to others, as well as to reassess right livelihood.
+This sabbatical reoriented them to a new way of life, and they have been living residential sangha life at City Center ever since, where they are now raising their 2-year-old daughter.

 Julia Ten Eyck

 I am a relationship and child welfare attorney, mediator and Zen priest in San Francisco.
 I have had an active spiritual and meditation practice of one form or another for more than three decades.
 In 2004, I found Zen practice (or Zen practice found me) and I became a student of Zen and a practicing member of Hartford Street Zen Center.
 I began studying with my heart teacher, the late Surei Darlene Cohen, in 2004, received jukai in 2006, and priest ordination in 2010 with Darlene.
 I also served as a Board member and past president of the Hartford Street Zen Center Board of Directors from 2005 to 2012, guiding the Board through a host of the challenges faced by a small temple and sangha.